levizwannah/zwannah_api_structure_spec/README.md

 The setup is a process that is responsible to set up dependencies used by the lower processes.
 For example, in PHP, you want to include the vendor autoload in this process.
 Other includers such as your own autoloading should be done here.
 This process could be a single file or multiple files.
 However, the process will be included in every (process) below it (your own initiative).

 ### authenticator (process)
 The authenticator process checks if the request is authenticated and updates a global state variable accordingly.
 This state variable could be anything.
-For example, it could be a userId whose default is set to 0.
-If a person is logged in, then it is set to 1.
+For example, it could be a `userId` whose default is 0.
+If a user is logged in, then it is set to the user's ID.
 This global variable, as the name suggests will be available to every process below it.
 The authenticator here should not be used to block access to the service, it should only be used to update the state of the request.
 Let the lower processes handle this state accordingly.
 For example, a login process will check if the userId is not 0 and respond with an "already logged in" message.
 However, for an update process, this the response will be "not logged it".

+The authenticator must include the setup process.
+For example, if you have a database managed session.
+You want to ensure that when you create a database manager object in the authenticator to query the database, you don't get a "Class not exist" error.

+  #### Supporters
+  #### Actors